okhodjaev/okhodjaev.github.io/governance-briefs.md

 description: "Applied analytical notes on AI governance in Uzbekistan and Central Asia, operationalising the Beyond Control essay series through concrete regulatory and institutional cases."
 ---

 *Applied analytical notes on AI governance in Uzbekistan and Central Asia.
 Each brief operationalises a specific argument from the [Beyond Control](/essays/) essay series through concrete regulatory and institutional cases.
-Published in English; Russian-language versions are available for readers in Uzbekistan, Central Asia and the wider CIS region.*
+Published in English; Russian-language versions are also available.*

 ---